-- Smoking is still the single biggest killer with all the health problems it causes. - Diabetes is linked to inactivity and poor diet. - Obesity and physical inactivity and weight management are all connected in terms of promoting bodily health and wellbeing.
-Low activity levels can impact upon bone strength, which can lead to hip fractures.
-Physical frailty and lack of mobility and flexibility are factors to be addressed to prevent falls. - Excess weight is a combined factor in many other conditions. - Heart disease, lung disease, circulatory issues are all linked to smoking and dietary and other lifestyle factors. - Alcohol can be a contributing factor in abusive relationships including domestic violence resulting in breakdown of relationships. - Good mental health and emotional wellbeing are vital and essential to the whole functioning and life opportunity of an individual.
+- Smoking is still the single biggest killer with all the health problems it causes. - Diabetes is linked to inactivity and poor diet. - Obesity and weight management are all connected in terms of promoting bodily health and wellbeing.
+Physical frailty and lack of mobility, balance, coordination and flexibility are factors to be addressed to prevent falls. - Heart disease, lung disease, circulatory issues are all linked to smoking and dietary and other lifestyle factors. - Alcohol and substance misuse can be a contributing factor in abusive relationships including domestic violence resulting in breakdown of relationships. - Good mental health and emotional wellbeing are vital and essential to the whole functioning and life opportunity of an individual.
 The ability of a person to live and cope strongly influence other health issues such as giving up smoking or finding a job or being more active.